Organizational & Leadership Advisory

 Core Themes Identified

-• Role and authority ambiguity contributing to inefficiency and burnout
+• Role and authority ambiguity reducing operational efficiency

 -